githedgehog/docs/docs/vlab/demo.md

 default   ["10.0.0.0/16"]   5h14m
 ```

-After you created VPCs and VPCAttachments, you can check the status of the agents to make sure that requested
+After you created the VPCs and VPCAttachments, you can check the status of the agents to make sure that the requested
-configuration was apploed to the switches:
+configuration was applied to the switches:

 ```console
 core@control-1 ~ $ kubectl get agents